Gabriel-8813/Languages_and_ML/README.md

 Furthermore, the size of the markers indicate the number of language speakers.
 The marker.bindPopup() function was also used in Javascript, so that markers can also be clicked to give a snapshot of the data via a popup.

-The data used for this visualisation was sourced via Kaggle.
+The data used for this visualisation was sourced via Kaggle (https://www.kaggle.com/datasets/the-guardian/extinct-languages/data).
 Minimal cleaning was required for the dataset.
 Javacript functions such as L.tileLayer were used to incorporate OpenStreetMap for this visualisation.

 File Structure:
 * index.html: Main HTML page containing the map.